 Additionally, people with access to your computer, mobile phone, and/or other devices may also have access to your email and/or text messages.
 Please take a moment to contemplate the risks involved if any of these persons were to access the messages we exchange with each other.

-From time to time, I wish to administer various clinical measures related to your treatment.
-My Electronic Health Record system provides a patient portal that allows us both to save valuable time by allowing you to fill out, and electronically submit, protected health information securely through the use of encryption and other privacy technologies (see Electronic Health Records section of your Client Services Agreement).
+My Electronic Health Record system provides a patient portal – accessible through my website – that allows us both to save valuable time by allowing you to schedule appointments and make online payments for services, as well as to fill out and electronically submit protected health information securely using encryption and other privacy technologies (see Electronic Health Records section of your Client Services Agreement).
 Use of the patient portal is entirely optional, will not cost you money, and does require some initial setup.

-I do publish Practice News on my website, for which there is an RSS feed, and I occasionally post psychology- and/or practice-related news on Twitter, Facebook, Google , and Pinterest.
-I only follow other health professionals and informational news sources on Twitter, Facebook, and Pinterest.
-I do not follow current or former clients on Twitter, Facebook, Google , or Pinterest.
+Following: I do publish a Practice News blog on my website, for which there is an RSS feed, and I occasionally post psychology- and/or practice-related news on social media.
+I only follow other health professionals and informational news sources on Twitter, Facebook, and Instagram.
+I do not follow current or former clients on Twitter, Facebook, or Instagram.
 You will not find any client names on my Following lists.
 In addition, viewing clients’ online activities without their consent, and without our explicit arrangement towards a specific purpose, could potentially have a negative influence on the working relationship.
 If there are things from your online life that you wish to share with me, please bring them into our sessions where we can view and explore them together, during the therapy hour.

-Please do not use messaging on social media or networking sites to contact me.
-These sites are very non-secure, and I may not read these messages in a timely fashion.
-Do not use Wall postings, @replies, or other means of engaging with me in public online if we have an established client/psychologist relationship.
+Interacting: Please do not use messaging on social media or networking sites to contact me.
+These sites are non-secure, and I may not read these messages in a timely fashion.
+Do not use Wall postings, @replies, or other means of engaging with me publicly online if we have an established client/psychologist/coaching/consultant relationship.
 Engaging with me in these ways can compromise your privacy, and may also create the possibility that the exchanges will need to be documented and archived in my client records, becoming a part of your legal, medical record.

 Although it is not a regular part of my practice to search for clients on Google, Facebook, or other Internet search engines, exceptions may be made during times of crisis.
 If I have reason to suspect that you are in danger, and you have not been in touch with me via our usual means (coming to appointments, phone, or email), it is possible that I might use a search for you on the Internet (to find you, to find someone close to you, or to check on your recent status updates) as a necessary part of ensuring your welfare.
 These are unusual situations and, if I am relegated to using such means of gathering information, I will fully document and discuss the event with you in person as early as is feasible.

-Recently it has become fashionable for clients to review their health care providers on various websites.
-You may find my psychology practice on sites such as Yelp, Healthgrades, Yahoo Local, Bing, or other places which list businesses.
+A recent trend has been for clients to review their healthcare providers on various websites.
+You may find my psychology practice on sites such as Google My Business, Yelp, Healthgrades, Yahoo Local, Bing, or other places which list businesses.
 Some of these sites include areas in which users rate their providers and add reviews.
 Many of these sites comb search engines for business listings that are automatically added to their listings regardless of whether the business has added itself to the site.

-Unfortunately, because of confidentiality restrictions, mental health professionals cannot respond to such reviews, comments, and related errors.
-If you encounter such reviews of me, or any professional with whom you are working, please share it with me so that we can discuss it and its potential impact on your therapy.
+Also, due to confidentiality restrictions, mental health professionals cannot respond to such reviews, comments, and related errors.
+If you encounter reviews of me, or any professional with whom you are working, please share it with me so that we can discuss it and its potential impact on your therapy.

-None of this is meant to keep you from sharing that you are in therapy with me wherever and with whoever you like.
-Confidentiality means that I cannot tell people that you are my client, and my Ethics Code prohibits me from requesting testimonials, but you are free to tell anyone you wish that I am your therapist, or how you feel about the treatment that I have provided to you, by any means of your choosing.
+None of this is meant to keep you from sharing that you are in therapy with me wherever and with whomever you like.
+Confidentiality means that I cannot tell people that you are my client, and my Ethics Code prohibits me from requesting testimonials, but you are free to tell anyone you wish that I am your provider, or how you feel about the therapy that I have provided to you, by any means of your choosing.

-If you choose to write something on a business review site, I please keep in mind that you may be sharing personally revealing information in a public forum.
+If you choose to write something on social media or a business review site, please keep in mind that you may be sharing personally revealing information in a public forum.
 I encourage you to create a pseudonym that is not linked to your regular email address or social networks, for your own privacy and protection.

 If you feel I have done something harmful or unethical, and you do not feel comfortable discussing it with me, you can always contact the appropriate the state regulatory body.

-If you use location-based services (LBS) on a mobile phone or device, please be aware of the privacy issues related to using these services, including apps and sites such as Swarm, Foursquare, Facebook, Google , Gowalla, Loopt, etc. If you have GPS tracking enabled on your device, it is possible that others may surmise that you are a client due to your intentional or passive check-ins at my office.
+If you use location-based services (LBS) on a mobile phone or device, please be aware of the privacy issues related to using these services, including most mobile apps and websites.
+If you have GPS tracking enabled on your device, it is possible that others may surmise that you are a client due to your intentional or passive check-ins at my office.
 Please be aware of this risk if you are intentionally “checking in” at my office, or if you have a passive LBS application enabled on your device.